rdoteam/cfdocus/docs/DevOps Secret Manager/How to guide/azure.md

 After configuring the DSM CLI in the project, follow the instructions below:

-1. Access Pipelines > Pipelines to run the pipeline.
+1. Access Pipelines &gt; Pipelines to run the pipeline.
 2. Select the pipeline you want and click **Run Pipeline**.
 3. In the next step, click **Run**.
 4. Then click on the job name to view the details and results of the execution.